AwalaApp/specs/rs008-cogrpc.md

 As a cargo relay binding, CogRPC's objective is to establish a Cargo Relay Connection (CRC) between a courier and a gateway so they can exchange cargo.

-When a CRC is established between a local gateway and a courier, the gateway and the courier act as the client and the server, respectively.
+When a CRC is established between a private gateway and a courier, the gateway and the courier act as the client and the server, respectively.
 Similarly, when a CRC is established between a public gateway and a courier, they act as the server and the client, respectively.

 This binding defines multiple message types and RPCs under a single gRPC service called `CargoRelay`.
 The gRPC interface described by this binding is defined in full in the form of Protocol Buffers at the end of this document.

 The client is responsible for initiating the delivery and collection of parcels using the corresponding RPC.
-Note that per [RS-000](./rs000-core.md), it is recommended that the client sends the cargo before attempting to collect any cargo.
+Note that per [RS-000](./rs000-core.md), it is required that the gateway receives any cargo before attempting to send any.

 ## Remote Procedure Calls (RPCs) {#rpcs}